less/less-docs/content/usage/command-line-usage.md

 lessc --rootpath=resources/
 ```

 Allows you to add a path to every generated import and url in your css.
-This does not effect less import statements that are processed, just ones that are left in the output css.
+This does not affect less import statements that are processed, just ones that are left in the output css.

 For instance, if all the images the css use are in a folder called resources, you can use this option to add this on to the URL's and then have the name of that folder configurable.